Developing locally

 • Zookeeper – for coordinating Kafka and ClickHouse clusters

-It is also technically possible to run PostHog in Docker completely, but syncing changes is then much slower, and for development you need PostHog dependencies installed on the host anyway (such as formatting or typechecking tools).
+It is also technically possible to run PostHog in Docker completely, but syncing code changes is then much slower, and for development you need PostHog dependencies installed on the host anyway (such as formatting or typechecking tools).
 The other way around – everything on the host, is not practical due to significant complexities involved in instantiating Kafka or ClickHouse from scratch.

 The instructions here assume you're running macOS or the current Ubuntu Linux LTS (24.04).